 Template color variables

-From a template or layout builder, simply click on the {} icon next to a color within the global 'Styles' tab to set a color override based on a variable.
+In the template or layout builder, click the {} icon next to a color in the global ‘Styles’ tab to override it with a variable.

 Example: {{brandColor}}.